Free GAQM PPM-001 Exam Actual Questions & Explanations

 Which topics carry the most weight on the PPM-001 exam?

-What hands-on experience helps most, and which areas should I prioritize?
+How much hands-on project experience helps, and what should I prioritize?

 What common mistakes lead to lost points on PPM-001?